Loading the galaxy…

 What it feels like

 Loud, social, percussive.
-Most nights open with a free lesson and run past midnight.
-Regulars rotate partners every song, so showing up alone is the default.
+Many nights open with a beginner lesson and run three or four hours into the evening.
+Regulars dance with a new partner almost every song, so showing up alone is the default.

 Music & tempo